 ‘Tis the season to suspend selling rights.
-And there’s no greater threat to Amazon seller accounts than IP infringement.
-Our eyes and ears in the business tell us copyright infringement is still a mystery to some, but with their help we’d like to debunk some myths and throw in a few tips.
+There’s no greater threat to seller accounts than Amazon IP infringement.
+But as our eyes and ears in the business tell us, Amazon copyright infringement is still a mystery to some.
+So, let’s debunk the myths and throw in a few tips.

-So, let’s have a look at IP infringements on Amazon, and copyright issues in particular.
-With input from some of our clients and friends from the world of ecommerce, we’ve compiled a little cheat sheet for Amazon sellers who can’t wrap their heads around copyright infringement.
+So, let’s have a look at Amazon IP infringement, and copyright issues in particular.
+With input from some of our clients and friends from the world of ecommerce, we’ve compiled a little cheat sheet for sellers who can’t wrap their heads around copyright.

-Without going too much into detail, the list covers resale rights, restrictions, conditionProducts can only be listed on Amazon if… More notes, and other factors that influence the outcome of a copyright infringement complaint.
-So, let’s skip the formalities and sink our teeth into it:
+Without going too much into detail, the list covers resale rights, restrictions, conditionProducts can only be listed on Amazon if… More notes, and other factors that influence the outcome of an Amazon copyright infringement complaint.
+But first, there is one important principle Amazon sellers should keep in mind.

 The first sale doctrine or exhaustion principle states that, from the moment the rights owner sells copyrighted work on the US market, buyers have the right to resell that item.
 According to the Criminal Resource Manual 1854, sellers are free to trade it without the owner’s permission.

 Switching to a more reliable supplier doesn’t make you immune to suspensions.
 You can still get IP infringement notifications for items you used to sell.
 Even if you no longer list them.
-Amazon keeps a record of the listings, so when a complaint is made, yours might come up.
+Amazon keeps a record of the listings, so when a complaint is made, your offer might come up.

 6. Beware Lawyers and Solicitors